use-interval-effect

 Features

-- Flexible: Provides methods to clear or restart the timer
+- Flexible control: Provides methods to clear or restart the timer with different intervals

-- Automatic Cleanup: Automatically cleans up timer on component unmount
+- Auto cleanup: Automatically clears up interval on component unmount

 Parameters